More and more people are discovering the benefits of cleansing their auras with baths.

 - Eucalyptus oil

-Also, try mixing a few different essential oils to create your own unique fragrance.
+You can also try mixing a few different essential oils to create your own unique fragrance!

 Avoid adding citrus oils such as lemon oil and bergamot oil as these can sting the skin a little.

 You can use the petals fresh or dried.
-Fresh might be a bit tricky to find unless you grow roses in your garden or people often buy you roses (lucky you if so!)
+Fresh might be a bit tricky to find unless you’re prepared to buy some of course, or better yet, you grow roses in your garden or have a partner who often buys you roses (lucky you if so!)

 Dried petals can be easily bought in packs from eBay or Amazon.
-Make sure the petals, whether being used fresh or dried, have been cut up into small pieces before being added to avoid blocking your drain.
+Make sure the petals, whether being used fresh or dried, have been cut up into small pieces before being added to your bath to avoid blocking your drain.

 Other Dried Flowers